pmeisen/dis-timeintervaldataanalyzer/README.md

-dis-timeintervaldataanalyzer
+Time Interval Data Analyzer
 ============================

-Time Interval Data Analyzer
+Visit tida.meisen.net for further information and a downloadable version.